The Only Four Things Any Business Does

 Hiring Staff is Purchasing Labor, Payroll is Paying for Labor.

 Taxes is only paying rent to the city, state or country.
-Paying dividends to shareholders is paying for service of a loan to a financial institution "roughly".
+Dividends to shareholders is repaying a loan to a financial institution "roughly".

 If nothing else remember the four things a business does.
-And as long as everything continues to flow around in the circle in a balanced and cohesive fashion, the business works fine.
+As long as everything continues to flow, the business works fine.

 But which of the four is the most important?

-So ask yourself, if you were setting up a new business and putting systems into place, which system would you tackle first.
-If an "expert" came in and starting setting up your payroll first, how would you feel?
+If an “expert” came in and started setting up your payroll first, how would you feel?

 Truth is if you do not make sales you have no money to pay for anything and the other issues are irrelevant.
+As , Peter Drucker (management consultant) said, “Nothing happens until someone sells something.”
 Critically then, you as the business owner, must focus on every aspect of making sales.

-The most important one is "Sells Goods and Services"!
-Undoubtedly.
+The most important one is “Sells Goods and Services”!
+WITHOUT DOUBT